vlepore/OlliParkPatrol/README.md

 #### ⚔️ Bark Attack
 Press **X** to bark and stun enemies.
 Bark at stunned enemies again to defeat them!

+#### 🦘 Double Jump
+Press jump again while in the air for a second jump!
+This helps reach higher platforms and escape danger.

 ## 📊 Scoring System

 ### Point Values